dlr-ve-esy/esy-plots/README.md

 # esy-plots
-Templates for layouts and plots
+Templates for layouts, plots and data preparation